lyteword/kjv/1-chronicles/chapter-3.md

 <sup>23</sup> And the sons of Neariah; Elioenai, and Hezekiah, and Azrikam, three.

-<sup>24</sup> And the sons of Elioenai were, Hodaiah, and Eliashib, and Pelaiah, and Akkub, and Johanan, and Dalaiah, and Anani, seven.
+<sup>24</sup> And the sons of Elioenai *were*, Hodaiah, and Eliashib, and Pelaiah, and Akkub, and Johanan, and Dalaiah, and Anani, seven.